[Sir David Crausby in the Chair]

 We have had some fantastic, passionate contributions, in which the points were made incredibly well.
 My hon.
 Friend the Member for Garston and Halewood (Maria Eagle) spoke with passion about the Government’s years of failure to collect the statistics needed to understand the situation.
 My hon.
 Friend the Member for Liverpool, Riverside (Mrs Ellman) spoke about the disgrace of food poverty in this country, and the impact of hunger on public health, with particular reference to the increases in the number of people admitted to hospital with malnutrition and in the number of infant deaths.
 My hon.
 Friend the Member for St Helens South and Whiston (Ms Rimmer) spoke passionately about the huge inequalities of wealth in society.
 Her claim that poverty is not inevitable rings true.
 There were also good interventions from my hon.
 Friends the Members for Wirral South (Alison McGovern) and for Wallasey (Ms Eagle).
 I welcome the new Employment Minister to his post.

 I believe that the debate is timely.
-This morning the Institute for Fiscal Studies published a study showing that one in four of Britain’s poorest households is falling behind with debt payments or spending more than a quarter of its monthly income on repayments.
+This morning the Institute for Fiscal Studies published a study showing that one in four of Britain’s poorest households are falling behind with debt payments or spending more than a quarter of their monthly income on repayments.
 Earlier today the Office for National Statistics also published the latest data on food prices.
 Despite a slight fall in the rate of inflation compared with November, the price of food was still more than 4% higher in December, compared with December 2016.

 The full service of universal credit is being rolled out on Merseyside and, despite the changes announced by the Government at the end of last year, leading voluntary organisations make it clear that universal credit has not yet been fixed.
 It was introduced in Bootle in October and in Wirral in November, and over the year it will spread to the rest of Merseyside, finishing with Everton and West Derby in December, at least if the Government stick to the current timetable.
 I want to underline the point that food poverty is just one aspect of the pressures that people on very low incomes face.
 They can face appalling choices such as whether to heat their home or go hungry.
 Parents may skip a meal so that their children can eat.
 Those are choices that no one should have to make.
 The British Medical Association and the Royal College of Paediatrics and Child Health highlighted the link between poverty and poor diet in reports last year, and went on to point out the impact on health not just in childhood, important though that is, but over a much longer period.